RanAlmagor/RanAlmagor/README.md

 I am a Computer Science graduate (B.Sc.) with academic experience in algorithms, computer architecture, and systems programming.
 My academic journey included developing a predictive model for medical readmission, leading to *Israel's first publication of its kind*.

-Currently, I am building expertise in **modern C++ for high-performance computing**, applying my analytical background to create efficient and scalable software solutions.
+Currently, I am expanding my knowledge in **Modern C++** for high-performance computing, combining my analytical background with practical training to build efficient and scalable software solutions.

 ---